Palestinian prisoners launch mass hunger strike

 Jerusalem (CNN)More than a thousand Palestinians in Israeli prisons launched a hunger strike Monday, demanding better living and medical conditions for approximately 6,500 prisoners.

-Some 1,600 prisoners are taking part, according to Palestinian Authority Prisoners' Affairs Minister Issa Qaraqe.
-Qaraq said more prisoners may join the hunger strike later today, which was planned to coincide with Palestinian Prisoners' Day.
+Some 1,600 prisoners are taking part, Palestinian Authority Prisoners' Affairs Minister Issa Qaraqe said.
+More prisoners may join the hunger strike, which was planned to coincide with Palestinian Prisoners' Day, Qaraqe said.

-Qaraqe urged Palestinians to support the strike, and called on human rights organizations to press Israel on conditions in prisons.
+Qaraqe urged Palestinians to support the strike and called on human rights organizations to press Israel about conditions in prisons.

 The hunger strike is a way of "bringing prisoners closer to their basic rights and demands and preventing the occupation from harming the dignity of the Palestinian prisoners," he said in a statement.